pydra-dev/CorporateSite/README.md

-# Pydra Corporate Site
+# Pydra | Main Website
-Website to describe and outline our visions for future sponsors, as well as provide insight to what this is actually about.
+This is a repository for The Pydra Project (Pydra for short)'s main website which is hosted on [pydra.dev](https://pydra.dev) to show prospective users the goal of our service.